Hafizur-Rahman-SD/React-learning-with-Hafizur-/hello-react/README.md

+# Hello React App

+## How to Run This Project in VS Code

+1. Open **VS Code**.

+2. Open this project folder.
+   - Go to **File > Open Folder**
+   - Select the folder where this project is saved
+   Or, use the terminal:

+3. commend 'npm create vite@latest'        first create vite 'cd project name'               give a name in your project 'npm install'                   install package-lock.json for JS npm run dev'                    for run your project

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.